Free Book Chapters

 Make it as easy as possible for yourself to implement the habit.

-Make it satisfying to implement the habits by making progress directly visible to yourself after doing the activity or connecting some other direct gratification.
+Make it satisfying to implement the habits by making progress directly visible to yourself after doing the activity or connecting it to some other direct gratification.

 Track your habits by ticking off each habit on a habit calendar every day.